geom3trik/vizia-audio-synth/README.md

     // Play the stream
     stream.play()?;

-    // Park the thread so out noise plays continuously until the app is closed std::thread::park();
+    // Park the thread so our noise plays continuously until the app is closed std::thread::park();

     Ok(())